 Help your child brush their teeth twice a day until they have the hand coordination to do it themselves.
 You’ll also need to make sure your child spits out excess toothpaste once they’re done brushing.

-Choose a toothbrush with soft bristles, a small head to get around baby teeth, and a large handle.
+When selecting a toothbrush, try one with soft bristles, a small head to get around baby teeth, and a large handle.
 Feel free to choose one that features a favorite character or color to really get your little one excited.

 Start flossing as soon as your child has teeth that touch.
 Yet, many young children lack the dexterity to floss their own teeth.
 As the parent, it’ll be your responsibility to floss between teeth and remove plaque.
 Flossing at a young age will also help your child understand the importance of preventive dental care.

 Call Hudsonville Dental Kids Today